puppetlabs/puppet-strings/COMMITTERS.md

 branch that a change set should be merged into.

 The latest minor release of a major release is the only base branch that should be patched.
-These patches will be merged into `master` if they contain new functionality and  if they fix a critical bug.
+These patches will be merged into `main` if they contain new functionality and  if they fix a critical bug.
 Older minor releases in a major release do not get patched.